hololinked-dev/docs/docs/howto/articles/servers.md

 ```

 Properties usually model settings, captured data etc. which have a read-write
 operation (also read-only, read-write-delete operations) and a specific type.
-Actions are supposed to model activities in the physical world, like executing a control routine, start/stop measurement etc. Both properties and actions are symmetric, they can invoked from within the object and externally by a client and expected to behave similarly (except while using a state machine).
+Actions are supposed to model activities in the physical world, like executing a control routine, start/stop measurement etc. Both properties and actions are symmetric, they can be invoked from within the object and externally by a client and expected to behave similarly (except while using a state machine).

 Actions can take arbitrary signature.